kietda/353extrareport/README.md

 # 353extrareport
-This is my system info (systeminfo.png).
+The png file above is my system info (systeminfo.png).
+My OS is Ubuntu 20.04.
+I use Visual Studio Code to write code, but I use terminal to compile and run them.
-I use these following steps for this assignment:
+I tried these following steps for this assignment:
 1. I use the list of words downloaded from voronoi server (web2) to create a new list without capitcal letters (web4).
 2. I created text file (a rainbow table) from web4 (foo4.c) and searched that file, and didn't get any result.
 3. I created a function to capitalize every word in list (web4).
 For example, if a word has 8 characters length, the total I will have is 2^8 (256).
 Then I use them to generate a new rainbow table.
 The file "foo7.c" did that, and the run time is 8 mintues 40 seconds.